Shiyam2002/Backend_Project/README.md

+# Healthcare Appointment Scheduling System

+## Overview

-I am currently developing a comprehensive backend system for healthcare appointment scheduling using Spring Boot.
-The project is designed to streamline the management of patient appointments, from registration to scheduling, aiming to enhance the efficiency and service delivery in healthcare facilities.
+This project is a comprehensive backend system for healthcare appointment scheduling developed using **Spring Boot**.
+The primary goal is to streamline the management of patient appointments, improving efficiency and service delivery in healthcare facilities.

+## Features

+- **Patient Registration**: Allows secure registration of patient details, including personal, contact, and insurance information, with robust data validation.
+- **Edit Patient Details**: Enables patients to update their information, ensuring accuracy and currency of records.
-The system enables secure patient registration, capturing personal, contact, and insurance information with robust data validation.
-Patients can update their details as needed, ensuring that their information remains accurate.
-The appointment scheduling feature allows patients to book appointments based on doctor availability, time slots, and specializations, while managing conflicts to present only available options.
-Users can also view appointments by date or doctor, making it easy for both patients and healthcare providers to manage their schedules.
+- **Appointment Scheduling**: Facilitates booking appointments based on doctor availability, time slots, and specializations, managing conflicts to present only available options.

-To support the functionality, I have integrated key technologies:
+- **View Appointments by Date/Doctor**: Provides easy access to appointments, allowing users to filter by date or specific doctor.

+## Technologies Used

+- **Spring Boot**: For building the RESTful API and managing application configuration.
+- **Spring JPA**: For seamless interaction with the MySQL database.
-Postman for API testing and validation,
+- **Postman**: For API testing and validation.
-Spring JPA for smooth database interactions with MySQL, Log4j for logging and auditing activities, ensuring traceability and system performance monitoring, A custom ResponseHandler for structured and consistent API responses, Global Exception Handling to gracefully manage errors and provide clear feedback to users.
+- **Log4j**: For logging and auditing user actions, ensuring traceability and system performance monitoring.
+- **ResponseHandler**: Custom implementation to provide structured and consistent API responses.
+- **Global Exception Handling**: Manages errors gracefully, offering clear feedback to users.

+## Development Status

-As the project is still in development, I am continually adding new features and refining the system, with plans for future enhancements such as notification services, reminders, and payment integration.
-This backend project lays a solid foundation for improving appointment management and the overall patient experience in healthcare systems.
+This project is currently under development, with ongoing enhancements and feature additions planned, including notification services, reminders, and payment integration.

+## Getting Started

+To get started with this project, clone the repository and follow the setup instructions below.

+### Prerequisites

+- JDK 17
+- MySQL
+- Maven